-Whether you've recently embarked on a new group exercise routine, or if you’re a regular no-nonsense gym bunny, it’s important to make sure you’re wearing the best sports shoes for your sport.
-The right pair can definitely make your day, helping prevent pain and reducing the risk of injury later in life.
+Whether you've recently embarked on a new exercise routine, or if you’re a regular no-nonsense gym bunny, it’s important to work out wearing the best training shoes for your needs.
+The right pair is essential for long-term training, helping to prevent pain and reduce the risk of injury later in life.

 Check out your arch by doing a footprint test – wet your foot, step on a piece of paper and trace your footprint.
 The imprint shows which foot type you have: under-pronation, over-pronation, or a natural arch.

 If the footprint shows only a portion of your forefoot and heel, with a narrow imprint of the outer edge of your foot, then you have high arches and tend to 'under-pronate' (also known as supinate).
 Underpronation means you roll your foot outwards, away from your knee, which causes pressure on the outer edge of the heel and the little toe.
 The best shoe for you is a cushioned shoe with a soft midsole to encourage your foot to move into the center.

 If your footprint shows the entire sole of your foot with little to no curve on the inside, it means you have low arches or 'flat feet' which is called 'overpronation'.
 Over-pronate feet roll inwards and can create pressure on the outside heel and inside of your foot.
 You should seek out a shoe that has maximum support to balance out and center the foot.

 If your footprint has a distinct curve along the inside of your foot, this means you have a natural arch and you wear your shoe evenly.
 The best shoes for your feet have good cushioning, mixed with support to keep the trend even.

 Don’t fancy doing the wet-foot test?
 You can simply look at the sole of an old pair of sneakers which will highlight where your shoe has worn away the most and give you the same answer.